History of Kollam: Etymology

+The popular theory is that the name "Kollam" is derived from the word koyillam, which is a compound of kovilakam (meaning "Royal Palace") and illam (a traditional house of Nair nobles or Brahmins).
+Another theory posits that the name originates from the Sanskrit word kollam, which means "pepper," as the region was historically a prominent center for the trade and export of pepper.

+Early modern history

-Since the ancient times, city of Kollam(Quilon) has played some major roles in the business, economical, cultural, religious and political history of Asia and Indian sub continent.
-The Malayalam calendar(Kollavarsham) is also known so with the name of the city Kollam.
+Since the ancient times, city of Kollam (Quilon) has played some major roles in the business, economical, cultural, religious and political history of Asia and Indian sub continent.
+The Malayalam calendar (Kollavarsham) is also known so with the name of the city Kollam.
 The city is mentioned in historical citations dating back to Biblical times and the reign of King Solomon, connecting with Red Sea ports of the Arabian Sea (supported by a find of ancient Roman coins).
 The teak wood used in building King Solomon's throne was taken from Quilon.
 Merchants from Phoenicia, China, the Straits of Malacca, the Arab world, Europe and East Africa used to visit and trade from Quilon in the ancient times.